UBCHREST/ablateFlameGenerator/README.md

 export ABLATE_PATH="" #OPTIONAL path to ABLATE source directory/path/to/ablate/source/dir
 ```

-## ownloading and Building with CLion
+## Downloading and Building with CLion

 CLion is a C/C++ IDE that uses cmake files for configuration.
 These directions outline the steps to running the
 framework with CLion.